Plymouth Vocational Training Scheme

-All STs are expected to attend the educational programme.
-If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 676168 or email.
+All trainees are expected to attend the educational programme.
+If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 590668 or email.
 Non-attendance will be fed back to your clinical supervisors and will be treated as annual leave.

-ST1s and 2s can have difficulties attending the educational programme.
-If you do we encourage you to discuss this at an early stage with us.
+ST1s and 2s in secondary care placements can sometimes have difficulties attending the educational programme.
+If you do, we encourage you to discuss this at an early stage with us.

-Your trainer along with the other Plymouth trainers, are an integral part of the scheme, developing and contributing to the programme.
+All the Plymouth trainers are an integral part of the scheme, developing and contributing to the programme.
 They recognise the programme as an important part of your GP training, and provide you with study leave to attend.
 During the year you and your colleagues will be able to direct the learning, agreeing topics/problems to be timetabled.
-The intention is to facilitate your learning blending your year’s learning needs with those established from previous years.
+The intention is to facilitate your learning, blending your year’s learning needs with those established from previous years.
 Enjoy it.